2021 update: still yes

 But it also shoots in 14 bit raw.
 That’s trillions of colors, and gives you a lot of wiggle room on an underexposed photo.
 Here’s a photo of a sunset I took when the Sahara desert belched some dust across the ocean in June 2020.

 With this, I pushed the limits of raw, then pushed a little more.
 It still looks okay because they’re clouds.
 Clouds are soft no matter what you do, because they’re clouds.
 Anything else and you’ll wish you had a long zoom with, at worst, f/4 across the range.
 What I’ve had to accept is it’s not going to shoot birds on a cloudy day.
 That’s fine, for me.
 I got this lens with birds in mind, but quickly found it was better for bugs and plants and textures.
-Some day I’ll have $1200 to burn on a 200-500 with a fixed f/4 across the range.
+Some day I’ll have $1200 to invest on a 200-500 with a fixed f/4 across the range.
 Some day.

 But you get enough light, and you won’t be able to tell the difference.
 Aside from very, very tiny things.